 I have been part of the Jump Rope Team since February 2017 and I look after NSW, VIC and TAS.
 I like working for Jump Rope for Heart because it starts the conversation about the big impact that heart disease has on Australian families.
 Students are then made more aware of its affect and start to think about how they can look after their hearts and hopefully start reversing the negative trend that heart disease is having on the Australian population.

-I have been with the Heart Foundation Jump Rope for Heart team as a volunteer since 2016 and started as a Jump Rope for Heart Field Officer in 2017.
+I have been with the Heart Foundation Jump Rope for Heart team as a volunteer since 2016 and started as a Jump Rope for Heart Program and Fundraising Coach in 2017.
 I look after schools in Queensland, Northern Territory and NSW.
 I love that Jump Rope gives kids the opportunity to not only learn why physical activity is important but to get out there and do it!
 It also raises awareness about heart disease, which is a huge issue for the community.

 My name is Alex Fernandez and I am the Jump Rope for Heart Field Officer for New South Wales and Western Australian Schools.
 I attended St George Christian School in Sydney during my childhood, where I participated in the Jump Rope for Heart program from 2003-2006.
 Karen Binns was the program coordinator/skipping coach and is still coordinating the program at St George Christian school every single year.
 This is proof that Jump Rope for Heart is an excellent example of how a school physical activity program can have a huge benefit on academic performance, whilst also creating awareness and promoting heart health to Australian students.